-Racing turns telemetry into validated, readable run history.
+Racing turns telemetry into validated, readable history for your runs

-Use this hub to understand Drivurs sessions, Auto Track vs manual mode, run validity labels, run viewer graphs, uploads, and the leaderboard model.
+Use this hub to understand Drivurs sessions, Auto Track versus manual mode, run validity labels, run viewer graphs, uploads, and the leaderboard model.

 - Auto Track